-On path to economic recovery
+On the path to economic recovery

 Some states chose to accelerate the adoption of an inclusive and sustainable path to economic recovery.
 For instance, Andhra Pradesh and Haryana introduced water conservation measures.
 Gujarat, Maharashtra, and Rajasthan announced policies to encourage generation from clean energy sources.
 Uttar Pradesh launched a unique peer-to-peer trading platform for rooftop solar power.
-Andhra Pradesh kicked its energy efficiency efforts into high gear by setting up a committee of high-street banks to encourage investments in the sector.
+Andhra Pradesh kicked its energy efficiency efforts into high gear by setting up a committee of high-street banks to encourage investments within the sector.
 On the other hand, Telangana chose to strengthen its electricity grid and issued regulations on smart grid and demand-side management.
 Covid–19 had a profound and protracted impact on India’s women workforce.
 In response, Punjab, Haryana, and Telangana introduced reservations for women to counter a disproportional trend in gender equality.

 Key reforms that CSIS tracked in the fourth quarter of 2020 include: